dcroswell/pomodoro/manual-trial.md

 Shopping list support is not required for this trial unless we deliberately bring it forward.

+## Future hooks not required for first trial

+The wider data model includes future-friendly hooks such as:

+- `RoutineScheduleEvents`
+- `ShoppingList`
+- `routine_type`
+- `action_type`
+- `linked_resource_id`

+These are useful for later support such as snoozing, rescheduling, special checklist item behaviour, and shopping list linkage.

+They are not required for the first v0.2 Google Sheets trial unless we deliberately bring them forward.

+Do not expand v0.2 just because the data model can support these later features.

 ## First routine to trial

 The first routine to trial is: Wake-up Routine.